 Demand-side resources are a significant resource in our territory.
 Along with traditional energy-efficiency measures, our plan includes hybrid heat pumps as a conservation measure, significantly reducing gas use and emissions while providing backup fuel during peak winter periods.
 This approach minimizes the impact on the electrical grid while achieving significant reductions in emissions.
-Finally, this 2023 Gas Utility IRP includes impacts from full electrification in a scenario where we ramped the technically achievable amount of electrifications into the portfolio as a must-take resource over this plan's study period.
+Finally, this 2023 Gas Utility IRP also includes impacts from full electrification in a scenario where we ramped the technically achievable amount of electrification8 into the portfolio as a must-take resource over this plan's study period.

 We grouped the alternatives into seven broad combinations for analysis purposes.
-We discussed these combinations in the next section.
-Note that demand-side resources are a different alternative discussed later in this chapter.
+These combinations are discussed below.
+Note that demand-side resources are a different alternative we discuss later in this chapter.